beckmx/esp32-camera-boilerplate-opencv/README.md

 ## How to RUN the project

-clone this repo, and execute this commands
+clone this repo, and execute these commands
 - cd esp32-camera-boilerplate-opencv
 - cd examples
 - idf.py set-target esp32